EnviroDIY/ModularSensors/README.md

 ___

 #### AtSAMD21 (Arduino Zero, Adafruit Feather M0, Sodaq Autonomo)
-Not yet fully supported, but support is planned.
+Fully supported

 - This processor has an internal real time clock (RTC) and does not require a DS3231 to be installed.
 The built-in RTC is not as accurate as the DS3231, however, and should be synchronized more frequently to keep the time correct.
+The processor clock will also reset if the system battery dies because unlike most external RTC's, there is no coin battery backing up the clock.
+At this time, the AtSAMD21 is only supported using the internal clock, but support with a more accurate external RTC is planned.
 - This processor has one hardware serial port, USBSerial, which can _only_ be used for USB communication with a computer
 - Most variants have 2 other hardware serial ports (Serial on pins 30 (TX) and 31 (RX) and Serial1 on pins 0 (TX) and 1 (RX)) configured by default.
     - On an Arduino Zero Serial goes to the debug port.